PortableBalanceLab/PBL/X0_SoftwareSetup/README.md

 ## Hardware Prerequisites

-- A Linux computer with a Micro SD card reader, to run the `flash-pi-os-to-microsd.sh` script.
+- A Linux computer with a Micro SD card reader.
+This "host" computer runs `flash-pi-os-to-microsd.sh` script.
 If you don't have a Linux computer handy, you can use a spare Raspberry Pi flashed with a base Raspbian image.
-You can install the base image using the Raspberry Pi imager, https://www.raspberrypi.com/software/, which you should be able to install onto your Windows/macOS laptop.
+You can install the base image using the Raspberry Pi imager, https://www.raspberrypi.com/software/, which you should be able to install onto your Windows/macOS laptop - it will yield a Linux computer (a Pi).
 - An Raspbian OS image.
 Specifically, `2022-09-22-raspios-bullseye-armhf.img.xz` which is verified to work with PBL's hardware.
 Get it from https://downloads.raspberrypi.com/raspios_armhf/images/raspios_armhf-2022-09-26/
 - A way of running stuff on the Pi after it's flashed: